 Motor vehicle accidents are responsible for a lot of pain and suffering every year.
-In 2015 alone, motor vehicle crashes killed over 35,000 people.
-That’s 96 people per day.
+In 2018 alone, motor vehicle crashes killed over 22,697 people.

 This is why Wyoming has robust seat belt laws to protect you and your family.
 By wearing seat belts, harnesses and installing booster seats for children as needed, you can help reduce the risk of severe injury or death in a crash.

 Failing to follow Wyoming seat belt laws could lead to significant penalties and cause fatal injuries and even death.
 A regulated car or booster seat could have prevented most of these injuries.

 Using a car seat is the best way to ensure your and your children’s safety.
 Continue reading to learn how seat belt laws and booster seat laws in Wyoming can protect you and your little ones.

 Disclaimer: This guide does not constitute legal advice.
 Please do not interpret what we have to say here as legal advice.
 If you or a loved one are involved in a legal matter involving Wyoming car seat laws, you need to consult a qualified licensed attorney in the state of Wyoming.